geckooooo/purkinje-device/README.md

 The physical device is simply two banks of LEDs--one for each eye--driven by an Arduino.
 The code drives the LED such that:

-- The light frequency is
+- The light frequency itself is (?)
 - The LEDs flicker such that they are on for 3ms, and then off for vary intervals to create different visual images.
 My anecdotal, empirical findings are:

 - 50ms: splotches of color.